Dominant Auslander-Gorenstein algebras and mixed cluster tilting: Dominant Auslander-Gorenstein algebras and basic properties

-We remark that in general the tensor product for two dominant Auslander-Gorenstein algebras is not dominant Auslander-Gorenstein as easy examples such as two hereditary Nakayama algebras with two simple modules show.
+We remark that in general the tensor product for two dominant Auslander-Gorenstein algebras is not dominant Auslander-Gorenstein as easy examples such as $KA_2\otimes_K KA_2$ show, where $KA_2$ is the path algebra of the $A_2$-quiver.